waynemystir/qbe-take-home-assignment/README.md

 After the first commit for a new feature branch, I go to this repository in GitHub and create a Pull Request for that branch.
 GitHub makes this easy because it automatically detects that a branch has new commits.
 When creating the PR, I add a meaningful title and short description.
 I will typically also add the reviewers, assignees, and labels at this time.
 I then continue adding and pushing commits until I am done with the PR.

 NOTE: Ordinarily I would delete the feature branches when they're merged to `main`.
 But I didn't do that here in order to keep the history for M.M. to review.

+NOTE: Ordinarily I would also add a ruleset to protect the `main` branch.
+But I didn't do that here since I'm both the coder and reviewer.